kudobuilder/kudo/keps/0010-package-manager.md

 * Defining the overall `kubebuilder/operator` repository structure
 * Having a solution on how to expose a repository
 * The solution should be platform-agnostic, so that Packages can be used on multiple platforms
-* Adapting concepts from other successfull open-source projects in this regard
+* Adapting concepts from other successful open-source projects in this regard

 ### Non-Goals